best-practice-and-impact/govcookiecutter/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all project spaces, and it also applies when an individual is representing the project or its community in public spaces.
-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing a project or community include using an official project e-mail address, posting using an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

 ### Enforcement